Joseph E. Frederick papers and photographs

 Abstract

 This collection consists primarily of WWII photographs created by the photographic division of the United States Army Signal Corps.
 Photographs cover events in the European and Pacific theaters during WWII, as well as the subsequent Nuremberg trials and Potsdam Conference.
-A small portion of the collection are WWII service records and ephemera of Johnson City, NY, native Joseph E. Frederick, who worked as a chemical technician for the United States Army.
+A small portion of the collection are WWII service records and ephemera of Broome County, New York, native Joseph E. Frederick, who worked as a chemical technician for the United States Army.
 See the Container List for a detailed inventory.

 Immediate Source of Acquisition